psadmin-io/psadminio-io_heartbeat/README.md

 * PIA URL: The URL the login POST will use
 * PIA User: The username to login to the PIA
 * PIA Password: The password to login to the PIA
+* PIA Check String: The HTML body string to verify login was successful (default is `WEBLIB_PTBR.ISCRIPT1.FieldFormula.IScript_StartPage`)
 * Integration Gateway (boolean): Create monitor file for the IB Gateway
 * IG URL: The URL to check for an ACTIVE gateway.
 Include `PSIGW/PeopleSoftListeningConnector` in the URL.